Linda Watson (soprano): Life and work

 Watson's first dramatic soprano role was Sieglinde in Wagner's Die Walküre in Essen in 1995.
 During her engagement at the Deutsche Oper am Rhein, she was able to develop a large repertoire in the soprano range.
 There, she sang a number of Wagner roles (Ortrud, Kundry), Leonore in Beethoven's Fidelio, the Marschallin in Der Rosenkavalier, the title role in Ariadne auf Naxos and other Strauss roles.
 In the 2004–05 season, she made her role debut as Brünnhilde in Die Walküre in Tokyo.
-From 2006 to 2010, she sang all three Brünnhilde roles in Ring des Nibelungen at the Bayreuth Festival, and also performed these roles in the new production at the Vienna State Opera.
+From 2006 to 2010, she sang all three Brünnhilde roles in Der Ring des Nibelungen at the Bayreuth Festival, and also performed these roles in the new production at the Vienna State Opera.
 She subsequently appeared as Brünnhilde at many of the world's great opera houses, including at the Teatro Colón in Buenos Aires, even in a nine-hour compilation of all the Ring in one day.
 She added more dramatic roles to her repertoire, including Isolde, Elektra, and both the Dyer's Wife and the Nurse in Die Frau ohne Schatten.
 The credibility of her portrayals and her vocal bravura led to engagements worldwide, in Munich, Berlin, Paris, Madrid and Barcelona, at La Scala in Milan, Florence, Bologna, Amsterdam, Los Angeles and at the Metropolitan Opera in New York City.
 She has worked with a conductors including Claudio Abbado, Bertrand de Billy, Daniele Gatti, Valery Gergiev, Hartmut Haenchen, James Levine, Zubin Mehta, Kent Nagano, Antonio Pappano, Esa-Pekka Salonen and Christian Thielemann.
 In 2013 and 2014, the singer returned to the ensemble of the Deutsche Oper am Rhein to perform as Marschallin, Elektra, Ariadne and Brünnhilde.
 At the Vienna State Opera, she was appointed Kammersängerin in January 2020.
 At La Scala in Milan, Linda Watson could be seen and heard in the 2020/21 season as Herodias in Salome.